turris-cz/user-docs/docs/geek/tos3-migration.md

 * **Create backup** of your settings before you start not only to potentially recover it but also to provide it to support so Turris team can troubleshoot possible problems.
+* Configure sending notifications via e-mail as the router is going to be rebooted after migration is finished (to restore switch configuration) and reboot wipes all notifications from the router.

 !!! warning
     Do not attempt to upload backups created on Turris OS 3.x and before to Turris